manavendradesai/GoChaseIt-RSE/README.md

 # GoChaseIt-RSE
 Project 2 of the Robotics Software Engineering Nanodegree Program at Udacity.

+## Description -->

+The objective was to build a differential-drive mobile robot that moved toward a white ball, whenever its camera spotted the ball.
+The robot was to be housed in the world from Project 1.
+C++ nodes in ROS were to be written to process the robot's camera images, determine the presence of a white ball and drive the robot toward it.

 ## Outcomes -->

-- Designed a **differential drive robot, with a camera and lidar**, in URDF (Unified Robot Description Format) and housed it in a world different from that in Project 1
+- Designed a **differential-drive robot, with a camera and lidar**, in URDF (Unified Robot Description Format) and housed it in a world different from that in Project 1
 - Added Gazebo plugins for the robot’s differential drive capability, lidar, and camera
 - Wrote C++ client and server nodes to read the robot's camera image, analyzes it to **determine the presence of a white ball, and drive the robot towards it**